-If the Mode 3 or Mode 4 is enabled, the gyroscope digital chain becomes the one shown in [Figure 5.
-Gyroscope digital chain - Mode 3 and Mode 4](#).
+If the Mode 3 or Mode 4 is enabled, the gyroscope digital chain becomes the one shown in Figure 5.
 In this configuration, two different data chains are available:

-- The User Interface (UI) chain, where the gyroscope data are provided to the primary I2C / MIPI I3CSM / SPI with an ODR selectable from 12.5 Hz up to 6.66 kHz. - The Optical Image Stabilization (OIS) chain, where the gyroscope data are provided to the auxiliary SPI with an ODR fixed at 6.66 kHz.
+- The User Interface (UI) chain, where the gyroscope data are provided to the primary IC / MIPI I3CSM / SPI with an ODR selectable from 12.5 Hz up to 6.66 kHz. - The Optical Image Stabilization (OIS) chain, where the gyroscope data are provided to the auxiliary SPI with an ODR fixed at 6.66 kHz.